 What Is A Passive Candidate ?

-Passive candidates are the one who are not actively looking for the new job opportunities but don’t mind if a good opportunity comes by.
+Passive candidates are the ones who are not actively looking for new job opportunities but don’t mind if a good opportunity comes by.

 Passive candidates are generally happy with their existing jobs.
 Hence, they seldom show interest in the new opportunities unless they find something more interesting or exciting than their existing one.
-Good opportunity could mean different things to different people.
-It could mean that the candidate could get to work on latest technology, or bigger brand, or it could mean shorter commute.
+A good opportunity could mean different things to different people.
+It could mean that the candidate could get to work on the latest technology or bigger brand, or it could mean a shorter commute.

 Why You Must Source Passive Candidates

-You might ask why would one want to spend time in chasing candidate who is not actively looking for a job rather than pursuing candidates who are actually looking for job?
+You might ask why would one want to spend time chasing a candidate who is not actively looking for a job rather than pursuing candidates who are actually looking for a job?

 That’s a fair question.
-Active candidates are actively looking for the job and as market trend suggests they may not stop after getting one job offer.
-They may clear interviews at multiple companies, get job offer from few and then join one in the end.
-On the other hand, passive candidates may not do that because they would pursue the opportunity only if they are genuinely interested in.
+Active candidates are actively looking for the job and as the market trend suggests they may not stop after getting one job offer.
+They may clear interviews at multiple companies, get job offers from few and then join one in the end.
+On the other hand, passive candidates may not do that because they would pursue the opportunity only if they are genuinely interested in it.

-Although, active candidates are relatively easy to find, you may not always get them to join your company.
-On the contrary, passive candidates are relatively difficult to find, but you have greater chance of closing job position with them.
+Although active candidates are relatively easy to find, you may not always get them to join your company.
+On the contrary, passive candidates are relatively difficult to find, but you have a greater chance of closing a job position with them.
 Hence, passive candidate sourcing could prove a better hiring strategy at times.

 If you are hiring for hard to fill roles, then attracting passive candidates could help you immensely.
 For hard to fill roles you don’t find candidates easily and hence you need to rely on multiple sourcing strategies.

 There are different ways and mediums to source passive candidates.
 You could leverage social media platforms or even your existing candidate database to build your passive sourcing strategy.
 Let’s look at some of these passive candidates sourcing strategies.